 Hive South Yorkshire was set up in 2016 by writer and creative practitioner, Vicky Morris, with consortium support from the Writing Squad, and Yorkshire literary charity, Grimm & Co.

-We are a user-led project, with a young writer steering group that helps to direct our activity.
-We are grassroots and choose to stay small to keep the integrity in our work and ensure what little funds we have go directly to developing young people.
-Collaboration is also an important aspect of what Hive is about and our steering and wider partners include: the Off the Shelf Festival of Words; Doncaster Community Arts (Darts); Barnsley College; Doncaster Creates, The Civic Barnsley, RMBC Events, Arvon; Sheffield Hallam University; South Yorkshire Library Services, and Verse Matters.
+We are a small, labour of love, user-led project, with a young writer steering group that helps to shape our activity.
+We are grassroots and choose to stay small to keep the integrity in our work and ensure what little funds we have go directly to developing young writers.
+Collaboration is also an important aspect of what Hive is about and our steering and wider partners include: the Off the Shelf Festival of Words; Slambarz, Doncaster Community Arts (Darts); Barnsley College; Doncaster Creates, Sheffield Libraries, Rotherham Libraries, The Civic Barnsley, RMBC Events, Arvon; Sheffield Hallam University; South Yorkshire Library Services.

 Hive runs outreach projects working with partners in the community to deliver workshops and projects that encourage participation and help remove barriers to enjoying and accessing writing opportunities.
 We create tailored projects that enable young people to use creative writing to address specific motivations, themes, issues, and concerns while improving their writing skills.